INTERVIEW WITH GUITARIST DAN SPITZ

 Paul Crook also wrote most of the songs for Joey’s first solo album…

-Yeah, you have to remember I had a roadie for about ten years, he’s name was Artie and when he left I got Paul, he was my roadie for at least a year or two on the road.
-He’s a real friendly outgoing guy, unbeliavable guitar player, he’s like a walking jukebox, he knows every song, the opposite of me, I never learn songs, ever, because I like it to sound like me, so I don’t wanna dwell on any one person.
-So he can adapt and he’s funny and he’s a jokester kinda guy, so he’s friendly with Joey, Joey was doing something after the Anthrax and Paul’ll play with anyone, anytime and anywhere, have a guitar will travel kinda guy.
+Yeah, you have to remember I had a roadie for about ten years, his name was Artie, and when he left, I got Paul.
+He was my roadie for at least a year or two on the road.
+He’s a real friendly outgoing guy, unbelievable guitar player, he’s like a walking jukebox, he knows every song, the opposite of me, I never learn songs, ever, because I like it to sound like me, so I don’t want to dwell on any one person.
+So he can adapt, and he’s funny.
+He’s a jokester kind of guy, so he’s friendly with Joey.
+Joey was doing something after the Anthrax, and Paul’ll play with anyone, anytime and anywhere, have a guitar will travel kind of guy.

 He replaced you and did the tour for STOMP422…

-When I said “That’s it, I’m done with Anthrax.”, we were still playing Madison Square Garden size places, big, huge.
-I didn’t just decide to leave Anthrax, but no more music, so I left the stage, called the Hard Rock Cafe and gave 53 guitars to Hard Rock Cafe, all my guitars, so I had none.
-No music, I had stereos taken out of my cars and house and everything and enrolled myself to become a master watchmaker, enrolled myself in a school in America first, a three year school.
+When I said, “That’s it, I’m done with Anthrax.”, we were still playing Madison Square Garden size places, big, huge.
+I didn’t just decide to leave Anthrax, but no more music, so I left the stage, called the Hard Rock Cafe, and gave 53 guitars to Hard Rock Cafe, all my guitars, so I had none.
+No music, I had stereos was taken out of my cars and house and everything and enrolled myself to become a master watchmaker, enrolled myself in a school in America first, a three-year school.

-Would you like to say your honest opinion about the GREATER OF THE TWO EVILS album which includes re-makings of your classic songs?
+Would you like to say your honest opinion about the GREATER OF THE TWO EVILS album, including re-makings of your classic songs?

-If you’ll give me a lighter, I’ll burn it in front of you, how about that?
+If you give me a lighter, I’ll burn it in front of you, how about that?
 I spit on it.
-I call it a last chance effort to do something to be honest and brutal, I’m not gonna sugarcoat stuff.
-To me it’s a cover band doing songs that I wrote, it hurts me and I know that it hurt Joey the most, more than me, for me it’s a cover band, if it sells a million then send me a cheque in the mail, but for Joey as a singer, oh boy, whoever thought this idea up, if it was a manager or somebody, not a good idea.
-I don’t think the fans kinda liked it either, not the true fans we’ll say.
-The true fans are fans like you who will show their cousin, their younger children Black Sabbath, Iron Maiden, this is really heavy metal, it comes from them, not a record company, this is the band you go to see, would you go send them see that or the reunion of Anthrax, what’s real?
-It’s like Iron Maiden, with the other singer, not Bruce, him doing a bunch of old Iron Maiden songs, it’s a cover band.
+I call it the last chance to do something, to be honest and brutal; I’m not gonna sugarcoat stuff.
+To me, it’s a cover band doing songs that I wrote.
+It hurts me, and I know that it hurt Joey the most, more than me, me it’s a cover band if it sells a million, then send me a cheque in the mail, but for Joey as a singer, oh boy, whoever thought this idea up, if it was a manager or somebody, not a good idea.
+I don’t think the fans kind of liked it either, not the true fans, we’ll say.
+The true fans are fans like you who will show their cousin, their younger children Black Sabbath, Iron Maiden, this is really heavy metal, it comes from them, not a record company, this is the band you go to see, would you send them to see that or the reunion of Anthrax, what’s real?
+It’s like Iron Maiden, with the other singer, not Bruce, him doing a bunch of old Iron Maiden songs.
+It’s a cover band.

 How did you get the idea to start working with watches?

-My grandfather was a jeweller and a watchmaker, so since a little kid I’ve been taking apart very expensive watches, like Patek Philippe, Vacheron & Constantine, Cartier.
-This is one I’m prototyping [shows watch], eventually I will sell my own brand, we’re very close.
-When I left Anthrax, I wanted to get a diploma, not just a knowhow, because I’m very mechanical, I build my own guitar amplifiers, my Marshalls I build myself from nothing, so I’ve always been building things.
-I enrolled in a school in New York City, a three year school for watchmaking.
+My grandfather was a jeweler and a watchmaker, so since a little kid, I’ve been taking apart very expensive watches, like Patek Philippe, Vacheron & Constantine, Cartier.
+This is one I’m prototyping [shows watch].
+Eventually, I will sell my own brand.
+We’re very close.
+When I left Anthrax, I wanted to get a diploma, not just knowhow, because I’m very mechanical.
+I build my own guitar amplifiers, my Marshalls I build myself from nothing, so I’ve always been building things.
+I enrolled in a school in New York City, a three-year school for watchmaking.
 I called Switzerland, can I come to school?
-And they said no, ten years, first you must do the three year school, then two years apprenticeship, you show us and then two more years in a pre-school and then there’s only one school in Switzerland that will teach in English, owned by the Swiss Watch Federation, by Rolex by Patek Philippe, Audemars Piguet and Cartier, Panerai and all these companies, they give millions and millions of dollars and build one school, six people are allowed in the entire world per year to come in to the three year course.
-It’s for what we call to become a complications specialist, which means the most complicated wristwatches in the world, you can build from nothing and fix and usually when you graduate usually you stay in Switzerland, you go right to the top and work for Rolex if you want.
-Rolex is nothing, Rolex is like a Cadillac, but if you are able, you go learn at your own speed, you can fix Formula One racecar engine or build engines in comparison that’s the best way to explain what I do.
+And they said no, ten years, first you must do the three year school.
+Two years apprenticeship, you show us and then two more years in a pre-school and then there’s only one school in Switzerland that will teach in English, owned by the Swiss Watch Federation, by Rolex by Patek Philippe, Audemars Piguet and Cartier, Panerai, and all these companies, they give millions and millions of dollars and build one school, six people are allowed in the entire world per year to come into the three-year course.
+It’s for what we call to become a complications specialist, which means the most complicated wristwatches in the world.
+You can build from nothing and fix it.
+Usually, when you graduate, you stay in Switzerland, you go right to the top and work for Rolex if you want.
+Rolex is nothing, Rolex is like a Cadillac, but if you can learn at your own speed, you can fix Formula One racecar engine or build engines in comparison.
+That’s the best way to explain what I do.
 I don’t fix Timex.

 I dare not even ask about the prices?

 You’ll find out that the third most money that a man spends is first his woman, his car and watches.
-If you become a lawyer or a doctor you buy a Rolex when you get your first money but then what, it’s just like a car, you buy a Cadillac and then what, you buy a Mercedes and everybody has a Mercedes now, so you’ll want a Lamborghini or a Ferrari and then what, the same thing.
-So I enrolled the school in New York, but I finished it in less than one and a half years because you go at your own pace.
-It’s the Bulova School of Watchmaking and they gave me an award for being the fastest graduate in 53 years, they called Switzerland and said take him now.
-But first I did two years apprenticeship in New York, I had my own business, and then I went to Switzerland to a school called Wostep, I gratuated from there and after that I spent a lot of time in a lot of the watch factories all through Switzerland.
-Then I came home to America and I opened up two what we call service centers, one in New Jersey and one in Florida, so I stayed very quiet, no more noise or music, just the complete opposite, lots of music for 15 years and now I do my ten years of school in six years and I come out.
+If you become a lawyer or a doctor, you buy a Rolex when you get your first money but then what, it’s just like a car, you buy a Cadillac and then what, you buy a Mercedes, and everybody has a Mercedes now, so you’ll want a Lamborghini or a Ferrari and then what, the same thing.
+So I enrolled in New York, but I finished it in less than one and a half years because you go at your own pace.
+It’s the Bulova School of Watchmaking, and they gave me an award for being the fastest graduate in 53 years.
+They called Switzerland and said, take him now.
+But first, I did two years apprenticeship in New York, I had my own business, and then I went to Switzerland to a school called Wostep.
+I graduated from there, and after that, I spent a lot of time in a lot of the watch factories all through Switzerland.
+Then I came home to America, and I opened up two what we call service centers, one in New Jersey and one in Florida, so I stayed very quiet, no more noise or music, just the complete opposite, lots of music for 15 years and now I do my ten years of school in six years, and I come out.

 You had to spend a lot of time in Switzerland, how was that time in your life?

 Six years on and off.
-It was very difficult for me, very lifechanging, because since a little boy all I knew was music, my best friend was my guitar, when I had trouble with a girlfriend or somebody I was lucky I had my guitar, I put my headphones on and played guitar.
-People that don’t have this they come to our shows and they mosh, we have our art, and now this art is hanging on the wall of in a Hard Rock Cafe and I must adjust and look around to see how people live, I have no clue, I live on a tourbus for 15 years and anything we want we get, we complain and we get anything, like a spoiled child.
+It was tough for me, very life-changing because since a little boy, all I knew was music.
+My best friend was my guitar when I had trouble with a girlfriend or somebody.
+I was lucky I had my guitar.
+I put on my headphones and played guitar.
+People who don’t have this come to our shows, and mosh, we have our art.
+This art is hanging on the wall of a Hard Rock Cafe, and I must adjust and look around to see how people live.
+I have no clue.
+I live on a tour bus for 15 years, and anything we want, we get, we complain, and we get anything, like a spoiled child.

 Did people over there in Switzerland know who you were?

-I called myself Daniel instead of Dan and I didn’t tell anybody, I cut all my hair off for the first time in my life.
-One guy in Switzerland had come from a company called A Lange & Sï¿½hne, an East German watchmaking company, it’s the finest watch in the world, one million dollar watch is normal, I work on one million dollar watches, no diamonds, because of the engine inside.
-They sent him there for a certain portion of a course that I’m in, Black Sabbath freak, big guy, genius in watches.
-Two seconds and he finds out my brother is the bass player for Black Sabbath and that I’m from Anthrax and we’ve been in touch ever since, that’s awesome.
-But I tried to keep it quiet, because that’s what I wanted, just me and a watch, it’s silence when you work and it was to clear my head, like Elton John said he lost the love of playing, I lost my love of playing because we had a lot of business problems in Anthrax and a lot of clashing.
-I lost the love of playing, I needed to get it back.
+I called myself Daniel instead of Dan, and I didn’t tell anybody.
+I cut all my hair off for the first time in my life.
+One guy in Switzerland had come from a company called A Lange & Shine, an East German watchmaking company.
+It’s the finest watch in the world.
+One million dollar watch is normal.
+I work on one million dollar watches, no diamonds, because of the engine inside.
+They sent him there for a certain portion of a course that I’m in, Black Sabbath freak, big guy, a genius in watches.
+Two seconds and he finds out my brother is the bass player for Black Sabbath and that I’m from Anthrax, and we’ve been in touch ever since; that’s awesome.
+But I tried to keep it quiet; because that’s what I wanted, just me and a watch, it’s silence when you work, and it was to clear my head like Elton John said he lost the love of playing, I lost my love of playing because we had a lot of business problems in Anthrax and a lot of clashing.
+I lost the love of playing.
+I needed to get it back.